How it works

 2. The worker provisions an isolated container environment.

-3. The Jupyter Notebook server starts and becomes accessible, typically taking under ~1 minute.
+3. The Jupyter Notebook and SSH server starts and becomes accessible, typically taking under ~1 minute.

 Once active, your rental card shows: